MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/run-desktop-flow-action.md

 # Run desktop flow from other desktop flows

-Power Automate Desktop provides the **Run desktop flow** action to enable users to call desktop flows while running other desktop flows.
+Power Automate provides the **Run desktop flow** action to enable users to call desktop flows while running other desktop flows.

 Using this feature, you can split complicated flows into smaller ones and call them when needed.
 For example, you can create separate flows to handle specific error scenarios in the main flow.